CamiloLealS/tech-test-foothill/README.md

 In the 7th task, I created another function for the responsability of find the delimiter trying to improve my code.
 This time I used the function Replace to manage the string of the first line of input to obtain the delimiter.
 ---------------------------------------------------------------------------------------------
+In the 8th task, like the example, the size of each delimiter is 1, so I can use an Array of chars(the delimiters) in the Split function, then sum the numbers.
+I had to fix 7th task, because I realized that I made a mistake in Python Code about the pattern in regex for delimiters.